writethedocs/www/docs/index.rst

 Welcome to the Write the Docs Community
 =======================================

-**Write the Docs** is a series of conferences and local meetups focused on documentation systems, tech writing theory, and information delivery.
+**Write the Docs** is a series of conferences and local meetups focused on all things related to software documentation.

 We consider everyone who cares about communication, documentation, and their users to be a member of our community.
 This can be programmers,